Around the end of each term, we typically have an end-of-term "hooley".

 Upcoming Hoolies - December 2019:

-Michael Tubridy (Flute), Bernie Hanley (accordion) and Maureen O'Reilly (Concertina): will play for both our Southside hoolies, on Tuesday evening, and again the following morning:
+Michael Tubridy (Flute), Bernie Hanley (accordion) and Maureen O'Reilly (Concertina): will play for us on Wwednesday morning in The Glenside:

 Michael Tubridy, originally from Kilrush, Co.
 Clare, is one of the greats of Traditional Irish Music.